openartmarket/supabase-live-table/README.md

 ## Motivation

 Some applications need a replica of a table in memory, and keep it up to date with changes to the table in real-time.
-While It uses [Supabase Realtime](https://supabase.com/docs/guides/realtime) provides low-level primitives for receiving notifications of changes to a table, it requires additional logic to keep a replica of the table in memory.
+[Supabase Realtime](https://supabase.com/docs/guides/realtime) provides low-level primitives for receiving notifications of changes to a table, but it requires additional complicated logic to keep an exact replica of the table in memory.

-Supabase Live Table builds on top of Supabase Realtime to provide a local memory replica of a table that stays in sync with changes to the table in real-time.
+Supabase Live Table provides a read-only replication mechanism that builds on top of Supabase Realtime.
+This replica stays in sync with changes to the table in real-time.

 ![Supabase Live Table](docs/supabase-live-table.png)

+### In the wild

-We use Supabase Live Table at [Open Art Market](https://openartmarket.com) to provide a real-time order book for our art marketplace.
+* [Open Art Market](https://openartmarket.com) uses Supabase Live Table to provide a real-time order book for its art marketplace.
+* *Maybe your project?
+Send us a pull request!*

 ## Overview

-Supabase Live Table provides one function (`liveTable`) that initializes the table replication.
+Supabase Live Table provides a (`liveTable`) function that initializes the table replication.

 The rows to replicate are filtered by a column value.
 Supabase Live Table first fetches a snapshot of the table, and then applies incremental updates to the in-memory replica.
-It handles all the edge cases of concurrent updates to the table, and guarantees that the in-memory replica stays consistent with the table.
+It handles edge cases of concurrent updates to the table, and guarantees that the in-memory replica stays consistent with the table.

 ## Installation